craftpulse/craft-timeloop/README.md

 * Adding timeslots for the recurring date
 * Adding a custom period loop where you can set custom recurring dates
+* Providing a controller to fetch if today is the first upcoming date
+* Providing a controller to fetch if today is the first reminder upcoming date

 Brought to you by [Percipio.London](https://percipio.london)